 - Book 3-4 nights stay at Disneyland – We think a 4 night stay is ideal, and allows you to enjoy the best of both parks without having to adopt a breakneck pace.
 Though you can of course still have a fabulous trip if shorter.
 If you have longer you could venture to the sights of the centre of Paris itself, also there’s apparently good shopping a train stop away at Val d’Europe.

-- Bring bottles for water!
+- Bring refillable bottles for water!
 There are several water fountains dotted around where you can fill your bottles up.
-Stay hydrated, without breaking the bank
+Stay hydrated, without breaking the bank!
+And reduce single use plastic waste at the same time.

 Coming soon: My next post is live!
 Click below to read about Restaurants at Disneyland Paris and understanding the Meal Plan system.
 Eating at Disneyland Paris is fun and can be stress-free, but it will really improve your experience (and may help you spend less) if you plan in advance!
 Sign up for my email newsletter to be alerted when the new posts are published.